-get

-Perform NETCONF <get> operation.
-Receives both status as well as configuration data from the current running datastore.
+- Target datastore to modify.
+For description of possible values, refer to Netopeer CLI datastore on page 62.
+Note that the url configuration datastore cannot be modified. - 8. get: Performs NETCONF get operation.
+Receives both the status as well as configuration data from the current running datastore.
 For more details see RFC 6241 section 7.7.
+The command format is as follows: